-Students learn to maintain, diagnose and repair two and four stroke vehicles and power sports equipment.
-Through hands-on instruction, students learn about two and four stroke theory, engines, ignition and fuel systems, as well as safety, equipment and tools.
+Accelerated technical skill course where students learn to maintain, diagnose and repair two and four stroke vehicles and power sports equipment.
+Through hands-on instruction, students learn about two and four stroke theory, engines, ignition and fuel systems, as well as safety equipment and tools.
 Must pass industry assessment in order to receive this endorsement on diploma.